-2.2.4 Cloud short-wave optical properties
+2.2.4 Pre-CY32R2 cloud short-wave optical properties

-As seen in Subsection 2.2.2(a), the cloud radiative properties depend on three different parameters: the optical thickness $\delta_c$ , the asymmetry factor $g_c$ , and the single scattering albedo $\varpi_c$ .
+As seen in Subsection 2.2.2(a), the cloud radiative properties depend on three different parameters: the optical thickness δ_c , the asymmetry factor g_c , and the single scattering albedo π_c .

-Presently the cloud optical properties are derived from Fouquart (1987) for the water clouds, and Ebert and Curry (1992) for the ice clouds.
+In this older scheme the cloud optical properties were derived from Fouquart (1987) for the water clouds, and Ebert and Curry (1992) for the ice clouds.